rohitsoni007/mcp-gearbox/README.md

 npm run test:e2e:ui
 ```

+Our testing approach ensures MCP Gearbox remains a reliable AI integration tool for developers.

+We follow best practices for testing to ensure MCP Gearbox remains a reliable productivity tool.

-## Contributing
+## 🤝 Contributing

-We welcome contributions!
+We welcome contributions from the AI development community!
+Whether you're a seasoned developer or new to AI tools, your input helps make MCP Gearbox better for everyone.
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on:

 - Code of Conduct
 - Development setup